aaltonewmedia/physcomp.newmedia.dog/content/2024/connor-z/final-project-destined-place/index.md

 (This is a rendered picture of the store)

 I also applied a bit of reverse thinking here: typically, customers visit a city first and then purchase souvenirs from that city (in this case, chocolate).
 However, I believe a more romantic approach would be to inspire customers to develop an interest in a city *because* of a piece of chocolate—planting the idea of “I want to travel there” in their minds.

+**Final Idea Polish**

+Based on the brainstorm I had above, I want to make an installation that connects customer, countries, and chocolate behind it, spiritually, to guide or help the customers to the destined place.

+**Physical Controller**

+The interaction shouldn't be very complicated.
+I want to focus more on the visual programming part this time, because the simple action can increase the "mysterious" kind of feeling (I think).
+Also, I was sick during final weeks, so I need to simplify the physical controller part :(

+The idea comes from fortune-telling.
+I personally like tarot cards, as well as the traditional chinese fortune-teling called Ba Zi (the eight letters).

+The concept I envisioned is that humans possess their own magnetic field or energy, which could be used in a fortune-telling style to determine the countries that best suit them—or the ones they might be drawn to.
+To achieve this, my initial idea was to use a touch sensor connected to an Arduino.
+When the touch sensor detects human contact, it returns a value that varies based on each person's unique electrical resistance.
+I aimed to use these variations to correspond with different countries.